huggingface/blog/vit-align.md

 ## How to use the COYO dataset
 You can conveniently download the `COYO` dataset with a single line of code using the 🤗 Datasets library.
-Head over to the `COYO` dataset page on the [hub](https://huggingface.co/datasets/kakaobrain/coyo-700m) to preview the dataset and learn more about data curation process and details about the meta attributes included.
+To preview the `COYO` dataset and learn more about data curation process and the meta attributes included, head over to the dataset page on the [hub](https://huggingface.co/datasets/kakaobrain/coyo-700m).
 To get started, let's install the 🤗 Datasets library: `pip install datasets` and download the dataset.

 ```shell
 >>> from datasets import load_dataset